czg-sci-42ver/csapp3e/asm/README.md

 ### 12.37
 - this one is even worse than child process version (12.35).
 ### 12.38
+> notice `make` flag of comparison programs should be same.
 - how to accelerate step by step
 `tiny_wrong.c` ->(use mutex by `thread_with_mutex`) `tiny_log.c` -> (comment `printf` syscall,etc ) `tiny.c` -> (check buf in `check_thread`, notice here better to read `sbuf.rear` with mutex to ensure consistency ) `tiny_check_in_thread.c` -> (use `sbuf_full` which is unnecessary although more readable) `tiny_cit_sbuf_full.c` -> (forget what scope means, maybe change `thread_with_mutex *tid_set` to global) `tiny_citsf_scope.c`
 (main reason is to use more threads by decreasing `SBUFSIZE` to make that buf frame full happen more)